Twin Cities Area Violent Crime Lawyer

 Being charged with a violent crime does not have to mean a conviction.
 Apple Valley violent offense lawyer James Blumberg can help you challenge the charges and work to get a favorable outcome in your case.
 As a former prosecutor, he knows what it takes to discredit the prosecution.
 He is dedicated to working one-on-one with clients, no matter how severe the charge.

-James Blumberg Law represents clients throughout Dakota County, Anoka County, Hennepin County and Ramsey County and Anoka County.
+James Blumberg Law represents clients throughout Dakota County, Anoka County, Hennepin County, Ramsey County, Rice County, Steele County, Scott County, Olmsted County, Dodge County, Carver County, Sibey County, and Anoka County.
 Call (952) 431-7758 to schedule a free consultation with James Blumberg.
 Your future is important, and the legal team at James Blumberg Law can help you protect it.

 Information About Violent Crimes in Minnesota